bob-cd/wendy/README.md

 ## Bob's SO and the reference CLI.

-Wendy is an `opinionated client` for Bob and takes care of the following tasks:
-- Implement a full CLI to all of Bob's REST API with corresponding and semantic commands
+Wendy is an opinionated client for Bob implementing a controller TUI and a full CLI to all of Bob's REST API with corresponding and semantic commands

 #### TODO
 - Read declarative file(s) and translate to REST API calls to Bob